kaskaCzubak/kaskaCzubak/README.md

 Driven by ambition and a relentless pursuit of knowledge, I am known for my organizational skills and goal-oriented mindset.
 My dedication extends beyond professional endeavors, as I actively contribute to charitable causes in my spare time.
 Having traversed different corners of the globe, I embrace challenges with adaptability and thrive in environments that demand quick thinking and problem-solving.

 ### 💻My projects
-* Car Dealership Management System (REST API Implementation - _future project_)
+* Car Dealership Management System (REST API Implementation )
-* Car Dealership Management System
 * Mortgage Calculator